League-of-Foundry-Developers/foundry-vtt-types/README.md

 You can then update foundry-vtt-types using the regular update mechanism for npm (see [npm update](https://docs.npmjs.com/cli/v7/commands/npm-update)).

+Due to the development dependencies installing the branch directly via `npm install` is no longer possible and will result in an error.

 ## Usage

 Add foundry-vtt-types to your types section in your `tsconfig.json`: